AppraiseDev/WMT20SrcDA/README.md

 Please use the [Github issue tracker](https://github.com/AppraiseDev/WMT20SrcDA/issues) to report any problems.
 You can also contact us via ``{chrife | rogrundk | tomkocmi } [at] microsoft [dot] com``.

+## Frequently asked questions

+### Are there any reference based annotations or XXX into English translations?

+No, this campaign is source based DA for non-english target language only.

+### Is the 10th October deadline final?

+Unfortunately yes.
+In uttermost case, when you are sure that you cannot meet the deadline, try to finish as many annotations as possible and let us know.
+However, please try to avoid this as much as possible.